bombsimon/wsl/README.md

   value of [`branch-max-lines`](#configuration)
 - ✅ **decl** - Declarations should never be cuddled
-- ✅ **defer** - Defer should only be cuddled with other `defer`, after error checking or with variable used on the line above
+- ✅ **defer** - Defer should only be cuddled with other `defer`, after error checking or with a single variable used on the line above
 - ✅ **expr** - Expressions are e.g. function calls or index expressions, they
   should only be cuddled with variables used on the line above
 - ✅ **for** - For loops should only be cuddled with a single variable used on the line above
-- ✅ **go** - Go should only be cuddled with other `go` or with variables used on the line above
+- ✅ **go** - Go should only be cuddled with other `go` or a single variable used on the line above
 - ✅ **if** - If should only be cuddled with a single variable used on the line above
 - ✅ **inc-dec** - Increment/decrement (`++/--`) has the same rules as `assign`